Alfredo Navarro Salanga: Awards

 In 1969, Salanga became a recipient of the Mulry Award for Literary Excellence.
 He was also an awardee for the 1980, 1983, and 1985 Carlos Palanca Memorial Awards for Literature.
-He was a winner during the 1984-1985 USA Annual Salute to the Arts Competition that was sponsored by Triton College in Illinois.
+He was a winner during the 1984–85 USA Annual Salute to the Arts Competition that was sponsored by Triton College in Illinois.
 In 1984, he won the Best Opinion Column award from the Catholic Mass Media Awards.
 In 1986, he won the Book of the Year award.
 He became one of the Ten Most Outstanding Men of the Year (TOYM) for Literature and Journalism in 1985.

 Works

-Apart from The Birthing of Hannibal Valdez, Salanga's literary works included the following: The Aglipay Question: Literary and Historical Studies (1982), Commentaries Meditations Messages A Parable Cycles and Confessions (1985), Portraits (1988).
-As an editor, Salanga edited the following literature: Rizaliana for Children: Drawings and Folk Tales by Jose Rizal (1984), New Writing from the Philippines (Philippine Studies, 1985), Versus: Philippine Protest Poetry, 1983-86 (1986), Kamao: Panitikan ng Protesta, 1970-1986 (1987), An Anthology of Poets in Search of God, Posthumous: Turtle Voices in Uncertain Weather: Poems 1980-1988 (CCP, 1989), Chronicles & Dispatches (New Day, 1991), and Buenavista Ventures (Ateneo de Manila University Office of Research and Publications, 1998).
+Apart from The Birthing of Hannibal Valdez, Salanga's literary works included the following: The Aglipay Question: Literary and Historical Studies (1982), Commentaries Meditations Messages A Parable Cycles and Confessions (1985) and Portraits (1988).
+As an editor, Salanga edited the following literature: Rizaliana for Children: Drawings and Folk Tales by Jose Rizal (1984), New Writing from the Philippines (Philippine Studies, 1985), Versus: Philippine Protest Poetry, 1983–1986 (1986), Kamao: Panitikan ng Protesta, 1970–1986 (1987), An Anthology of Poets in Search of God, Posthumous: Turtle Voices in Uncertain Weather: Poems 1980-1988 (CCP, 1989), Chronicles & Dispatches (New Day, 1991), and Buenavista Ventures (Ateneo de Manila University Office of Research and Publications, 1998).